My Git Worktrees Workflow

 tldr;

-I use git bare repos along with git worktrees to maintain a clean worktree structure.
-Jump down to the bottom of this article to see details on my exact setup and solutions to gotchas around using a bare repo in this manner!
+git worktrees rock!
+Use git bare repos along with git worktrees to maintain a clean worktree structure.
+Jump to the bottom of this article to find details on my exact setup.

 what are git worktrees?

-Git worktrees, put simply, allow us to check out multiple branches within a git repo at the same time in separate directories.
-This can be useful when you need to jump from branch to branch quickly & frequently.
+Git worktrees, put simply, allow you to check out multiple branches within a git repo at the same time into separate directories.
+This can be useful when you need to jump between branch to branch quickly & frequently.

 what problems am i trying to solve?